Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Surrey Vaisakhi Parade, Festival and Celebrations

 Surrey Vaisakhi Festival Videos

-For an idea of what the Surrey Vaisakhi Festival looks like, see the video below.
+See the video below for an idea of what the Surrey Vaisakhi Festival looks like.
+Click Surrey Vaisakhi Parade Videos to see other videos of the event.

-To get an idea about how the Surrey festival compares with Vancouver’s version of the same event, which takes place one week earlier, click Vancouver Vaisakhi Parade Video.
+Click Vancouver Vaisakhi Parade Video to get an idea about how the Surrey festival compares with Vancouver’s version of the same event, which takes place one week earlier.

 Things to Consider in Advance